 Load Capacity vs. Real-World Use

 The load ratings on hook packaging are often tested under ideal conditions—perfectly straight pull, solid wood, no movement.
 In real life, you’ll have dynamic loads (swinging planters, shifting tools) and less-than-perfect mounting surfaces.
 We recommend derating any hook by at least 50%.
 If a hook claims 200 lbs, trust it for 100 lbs maximum.
-The heavy duty screw hooks that performed best in our tests—like the Q-Hanger—had conservative ratings that matched real-world performance.
+The heavy duty screw hooks with the strongest specifications—like the Q-Hanger—have conservative ratings that match real-world use.

 Material and Finish